Rishi45D/Rishi45D/README.md

 - 👋 Hi, I’m Rishiraj R. Dhokiya
 - 👀 I’m interested in Data Science and machine learning with python
-- 🌱 I’m currently learning Imarticus Learning
+- 🌱 I’m currently working in the field of Data Science and ArtificialIntelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me

 <!---
 Rishi45D/Rishi45D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.